ErichDylus/100-Days-Of-Coding-Solidity/log.md

 # 100 Days Of Code - Solidity - Log

+### Day 15: June 16, Tuesday
+**Today's Progress**: address array events; begin basic understanding of web3 pack

+**Thoughts**: will likely eschew granular web3 concepts for viable nocode or prebuilt solutions so as not to be overwhelmed/inundated at first

 ### Day 14: June 15, Monday
 **Today's Progress**: more practice with events and emit; seems event inputs need to match corresponding function params, clean up comments in AdvanceRequirement.sol